 - After the End: The context of the Mutant Mage series.
 It isn't quite what it seems like at first, though.

-- Amnesiac God: Who was killed in a tank battle in a previous life, no less.
+- Amnesiac God: In The Book of Ptah.
+One who was killed in a tank battle in a previous life, no less.

 - Atomic Hate: The Riss (from The Wizard of Linn) have a nasty habit of bombing human cities into smoking craters.
-Our hero Clane gets hold of something even more powerful, though, and defeats the Riss with it.
+However, our hero Clane gets hold of something even more powerful and defeats the Riss with it.